One key information when customizing and choosing a tennis racquet is the balance of the racquet. This post deals with tennis racquet balance points.

 Static measure of weight distribution in a racquet and measured from the butt end in inches and/or centimeters.
-Commonly referenced in “points” head light or head heavy – each “point” represents 1/8 inch.
-Generally speaking, heavier racquets are head light to maintain maneuverability, while most of today’s super-light racquets are head heavy to supply enough mass (which translates into power) to the area of the frame where the ball is being contacted.
+Commonly referenced in “points” head-light or head heavy – each “point” represents 1/8 inch.
+Generally speaking, heavier racquets are head-light to maintain maneuverability, while most of today’s super-light racquets are head heavy to supply enough mass (which translates into power) to the area of the frame where the ball is being contacted.

 I think the above statement is important because this is the case with most racquets.
-A heavy racquet is usually head light, take the Wilson Six One 95 for example which weighs 332 grams and is 12 pts head light unstrung.
+A heavy racquet is usually head-light, take the Wilson Six One 95 for example which weighs 332 grams and is 12 pts head light unstrung.
 If that racquet was at an even balance it would be a beast to swing (high swing weight)!
 Most modern racquets today need to be relatively easy to swing since tennis is becoming increasingly fast-paced and to compensate for the lighter racquet, more weight is placed in the head of the racquet so the racquet won’t twist too easily at impact with the ball.

 To clarify how swing weight impacts the racquet: a lower swing weight results in greater racquet acceleration and final swing speed, but more shock (due both to more racquet deceleration by the ball and higher impact force due to greater speed).
-Higher swing weight results in slower racquet acceleration and final swing speed but less shock due to less deceleration due to the ball pushing the racquet in an opposite circular rotation.
+Higher swing weight results in slower racquet acceleration and final swing speed but less shock due to less deceleration due to the ball pushing the racquet in opposite circular rotation.

 So if you want the ball to really “pancake” on the racquet, make sure your racquet has a decent amount of weight in the head.
-If you like to swing fast and are good at getting massive racquet head speed, then you might not need the same amount of weight in the head and can play with lighter racquets or more head light racquets.
+If you like to swing fast and are good at getting massive racquet head speed, then you might not need the same amount of weight in the head and can play with lighter racquets or more head-light racquets.

-I’m personally more in favour of heavier racquets, because I like to “feel” the ball impact the string bed more and reducing my swing speed a bit helps me with my control.
+I’m personally more in favor of heavier racquets because I like to “feel” the ball impact the string bed more and reducing my swing speed a bit helps me with my control.
 I have almost always played with racquets above 340 grams due to this, but I have played against advanced and competitive players who play amazingly well with racquets weighing 295 grams unstrung and no lead added!
 Different strokes for different folks, I guess.